gggrv/harrrp_tab_tools/readme.md

 ## Usage

-Since the tools in this repository are targeted towards batch non-editing operations on already existing harmonica tabs, the first step requires the user to actually provide the paths to his already existing harmonica tabs.
+Since the tools in this repository are targeted towards batch non-editing operations on already existing harmonica tabs, the first step requires the user to actually provide the paths to these already existing harmonica tabs.

 ### Define paths